yguo91/React-Router-and-Caching/README.md

 npm start //on the backend folder npm run dev //on the frontend folder

-//in case of router cannot run errors, run in frontend npm install react-router
+//in case of router run errors, run in frontend npm install react-router